KalameeTim/CLITest/CONTRIBUTE.md

 ## Contribute to Debricked-CLI!

+###Projects setup and Architecture
+Requirements

+    Go version 1.17 or higher

 ### If you have questions

 - First check and search the current issues and see if they can help answer your questions.